 Best for Fixer-Uppers and Customized Policies : Foremost

-Foremost is a member of the Farmers Insurance Group of Companies and providers landlord insurance in many states.
-The company has an AM Best financial strength rating of A (Excellent) and a positive track record with the NAIC, with very few complaints about their homeowner and commercial property policies.
+Foremost is a member of the Farmers Insurance Group of Companies and provides landlord insurance in many states.
+The company has an AM Best financial strength rating of A (Excellent) and a positive track record with the NAIC, with an about-average number of complaints for their homeowner policies in 2020.

 We chose Foremost as the best option for fixer-uppers and custom coverage because of how many perks and coverage options the company offers.
 It was also one of the few insurers who could insure older homes and fixer-uppers.
 The company doesn't require landlords to insure their primary home in order to insure the rental property.